 Side effects of not showering after a workout

-The armpits, groin and feet are areas that are more prone to bacteria overgrowth and consequently you should always clean thoroughly.
-Many athletes that walk barefoot in common areas are at risk of athlete's foot, a fungal infection that is easily transmitted and common in gyms or locker rooms.
+Many athletes who walk barefoot in common areas are at risk of athlete's foot, a fungal infection that is easily transmitted and common in gyms or locker rooms.
 To prevent this condition wear sandals in common areas and in the shower, when showering use an after workout body wash to clean in between your toes and soles.

-Always pat dry with a towel your body, including your feet and I would advise to use a hairdryer to remove any humidity in between your toes if you have previously suffered from athletes’ feet.
+Always pat dry with a towel your body, including your feet and I would advise using a hairdryer to remove any humidity in between your toes if you have previously suffered from athletes’ feet.

 As for the armpits, if you don’t clean them after a workout they can start to smell (bacteria plus sweat and sebum release a characteristic odor).
 If you start staining your clothes yellow in the armpit area it indicates that you’re having a bacteria overgrowth and if your armpit hairs change color to yellow or white it is a fungal infection caused by high humidity and fungus.